wp-plugins/categories-images/readme.txt

 5. Now you can exclude any taxonomy from the plugin and save changes.

 == Changelog ==

+= 2.3.1 =
+* Bug fix in js for Wordpress media uploader.

 = 2.3 =
 * New screenshots.